-EDPM incorporates all consultancy, engineering, design and project management services around the world.
-It also leads our efforts to transform the global infrastructure sector by leveraging data and technology to improve the delivery of our clients' projects from conception through to eventual operation.
-EDPM projects are mainly in transportation (including rail, mass transit, roads and airports), civil infrastructure, aerospace, defence and security and technology, including some of the world's most transformational projects.
-A significant portion of EDPM revenues are derived from the public sector, including national, provincial, state and local and municipal authorities.
+Engineering Services incorporates consultancy, engineering, design and project management services around the world, primarily for the transportation, building & places, defence, water, industrial & mining and power & renewables markets.
+A significant portion of Engineering Services revenues are derived from the public sector, including national, provincial, state and local and municipal authorities.

 Nuclear supports clients across the entire nuclear lifecycle with the full spectrum of services from consultancy, EPCM services, field services, technology services, spare parts, reactor support and decommissioning and waste management.
-As stewards of the CANDU technology, it also provides new-build and full refurbishment services of CANDU reactors.
+As stewards of the CANDU® technology, it also provides new-build and full refurbishment services of CANDU® reactors.